-Murphys Cove to Lodge’s Pond is a 7.7km loop trail with gorgeous coastal views, as well as a fossil site with 560-year-old million rocks that contain abundant Ediacaran fossils.
+Murphys Cove to Lodge’s Pond is a 7.7km loop trail with gorgeous coastal views and a fossil site with 560-year-old million rocks that contain abundant Ediacaran fossils.
 They are similar to the fossils found at Mistaken Point on the Irish Loop!

 This is an amazing ethical wildlife encounter that should absolutely be on your Bonavista Peninsula itinerary.

-As you drive into the town, you’ll see giant puffin themed chairs and an entrance sign where the site is.
+As you drive into the town, you’ll see giant puffin-themed chairs and an entrance sign where the site is.
 There’s also a small booth where you can make a donation.

-The puffins’ nest on a small island, which you can get a clear view of from here.
+The puffins nest on a small island, which you can get a clear view of from here.
 There’s a grassy area where you can watch the puffins fly around and dive into the ocean for fish.

 While we were watching the puffins, one came over right by me!
 I couldn’t believe my luck until another one came.
 And then two more.
 It was a puffin party!
-I got the best photos that day, it was so exciting.
+I got the best photos that day; it was so exciting.

-There’s also a Discovery trail hiking path from Elliston to Bonavista called the Klondike Trail.
-The trail’s highlight is by Spillars cove, where you can see impressive sea stacks.
+There’s a Discovery trail hiking path from Elliston to Bonavista called the Klondike Trail.
+The trail’s highlight is Spillar’s Cove, where you can see impressive sea stacks.

-Things to do in Bonavista NL
+Things to do in Bonavista Newfoundland

 Visit Dungeon Provincial Park

-Another great place to visit here is the Cape Bonavista Lighthouse, close to the dungeon provincial park.
+Another great place to visit is the Cape Bonavista Lighthouse Provincial Historic Site, close to the Dungeon provincial park.
 From there, you can take the 3.5 km cape shore trail, which follows the outline of the coast.
-It’s a popular whale-watching spot!
-There are also some cliffs near the lighthouse where puffins nest, although Elliston is my favorite place to see them.
+It’s a great place to go whale-watching!

-One of the best is Ryan Premises National Historic Site, which is a preserved example of a large-scale merchant operation in a Newfoundland outport.
+One of the best is Ryan Premises National Historic Site, a preserved example of a large-scale merchant operation in a Newfoundland outport.